mouse-reeve/recipes/markdown/pies-and-tarts/rhubarb_crisp.md

-# Rhubarb Crisp
+## Recipe: Rhubarb Crisp
 Substitute vegan butter and you've got a vegan crisp.

-## Ingredients
+### Ingredients
  - 6 tbsp cold butter, cut into pieces, plus a little more to grease the pan
  - 2 1/2 - 3 lbs rhubarb, cut into 1 to 1/2 inch pieces
  - 1/4 cup white sugar